AXIVproject/vps/README-FN.md

 Since this installation method supports multiple fundamentalnodes, the AXIV configuration files have a node number added to them (e.g., axiv_n1.conf, axiv_n2.conf), stored in the /etc/masternodes directory.
 If you have a single fundamentalnode on the VPS, you will only need to edit /etc/masternodes/axiv_n1.conf.

-To open axiv_n1.conf for editing, enter these commands:
+To open axiv_n1.conf for editing on the VPS, enter these commands (in Putty or terminal):

 ```sudo apt-get install nano```